-XI.Representing Sounds, Images and Movies
+XI.Representing Sounds, Images and Movies - Reference coverage of sounds and images in CPS121 and cover quickly if time is limited

-- A. Thus far, we have looked at how numeric and textual information can be represented in binary.
-Although our senses are involved in our acquiring information of these kinds (e.g. through reading or listening to text), we work with these basically as mental abstractions. - B. Of course, it is also possible to use binary to represent information perceived by our senses more directly.
+A. Thus far, we have looked at how numeric and textual information can be represented in binary.
+Although our senses are involved in our acquiring information of these kinds (e.g. through reading or listening to text), we work with these basically as mental abstractions.

-- 1. There exist standard binary representations for sounds, images, and combinations of the two (e.g. movies). - The standards are "tuned" to the characteristics of the human ear and eye e.g. sound representations are designed around the range of frequencies the human ear can hear, and image representations around the range of colors the human eye can see. - 2.
+- B. Of course, it is also possible to use binary to represent information perceived by our senses more directly. - 1.
+There exist standard binary representations for sounds, images, and combinations of the two (e.g. movies). - The standards are "tuned" to the characteristics of the human ear and eye e.g. sound representations are designed around the range of frequencies the human ear can hear, and image representations around the range of colors the human eye can see. - 2.
 There do not, at present, exist standard binary representations for smells, tastes, or information perceived by touch.
 (Though systems exist that work with all of these, each uses its own system of representation.)